 No, the health benefits of good bacteria in yogurt are not destroyed in the freezing process.
 They are, however, destroyed when yogurt is heated.

 If I’m not eating the yogurt by the spoon, smoothies and baked goods are my go-to for using yogurt after freezing.
-Chocolate Peanut Butter Smoothie and Simple Green Smoothies are family favorites and neither require the yogurt to be thawed beforehand.
+Chocolate Peanut Butter Smoothies and Simple Green Smoothies are family favorites and neither require the yogurt to be thawed beforehand.
 Just pop the yogurt ice cubes into the blender and hit blend.

 I love using thawed yogurt in main dishes, like the sauce in Chicken and Spinach Enchiladas, or the base of Slow Cooker Beef Stroganoff.